google/WebFundamentals/src/content/en/tools/workbox/guides/migrations/migrate-from-v2.md

 has been exposed to register a route to serve those cached responses.
 Developers who want the previous, two-in-one functionality can switch to calling `precacheAndRoute()`.

-- Several options which used to be configured via the `WorkbxSW` constructor are now passed in as the `options` parameter in `workbox.precaching.precacheAndRoute([...], options)`.
+- Several options which used to be configured via the `WorkboxSW` constructor are now passed in as the `options` parameter in `workbox.precaching.precacheAndRoute([...], options)`.
 The defaults for those options, when not configured, are listed in the [reference docs](/web/tools/workbox/reference-docs/prerelease/workbox.precaching#.precacheAndRoute).